ezEngine/ezEngine/Documentation/UsageGuidelines/Reflection.md

 * Each property name must be unique within its type.
 * Nested classes cannot be declared directly, however, you can make a typedef to a nested class and declare the type via that.
 * Only constants that are a basic type (i.e. can be stored inside an ezVariant) will be available to tools.
-* A pointer to a type cannot be its own type, only exception to this is const char*.
+* A pointer to a type cannot be its own type, the only exception to this is const char*.